15 Examples of Past, Present & Future 'Peak Oil' Predictions

 15 examples of peak oil predictions of the past, present and future

 Fast forward to today, and the world is still far from reaching peak oil production largely in part because as energy technologies advance (many of which are fossil-fuel-dependent), we have tapped into new petroleum reserves that were previously unreachable.
-Meanwhile, emerging market economies in Asia, Africa and elsewhere abroad are gaining better access to cheap, abundant and reliable fossil fuel energy, offsetting any usage reductions of coal, oil and natural gas in developed nations.
+Meanwhile, emerging market economies in Asia, Africa and elsewhere abroad are gaining better access to cheap, abundant and reliable fossil fuel energy, offsetting any usage reductions of these energies in developed nations.

 In other words, global energy demand is growing and will continue to grow for decades yet.
-The world will consume anywhere from 15% to 23% more energy as the global population balloons to 9.7 billion by 2050 [5][9], with oil expected to remain a huge part of global energy supplies by then.
+The world is expected to consume anywhere from 15% to 23% more energy as the global population balloons to 9.7 billion by 2050 [5][9], with oil expected to remain a huge part of global energy supplies by then.

 then and now peak oil prediction in 2019 versus 2028 - June 2023